iaslyk/prime_number_api_and_app/Readme.md

 # Restful Api for prime numbers created with Flask

-This is a project that uses Flask made RESTful api to generate prime numbers between 2 and n, where n is user inputed integer.
+This is a project that uses Flask made RESTful api to generate first N prime numbers.

 ## Requirements
     python_version: "3.9"